Dolphin drive hunting: Iceland

 In the mid-1950s, fishermen in Iceland requested assistance from the government to remove killer whales from Icelandic waters as they damaged fishing equipment.
 With fisheries accounting for 20% of Iceland's employment at the time, the perceived economic impact was significant.
 The Icelandic government asked the United States for assistance.
 As a NATO ally with an air base in Iceland, the US Navy deployed Patrol Squadrons VP-18 and VP-7 to achieve this task.
 According to the US Navy, hundreds of animals were killed with machineguns, rockets and depth charges.

-In the late 1970s, after the Marine Mammal Protection Act of 1972 and the ban on hunting killer whales in Washington in 1976 as discussed later in this article, the hunting of killer whales in Iceland resumed, this time aiming to capture live animals for the entertainment industry.
+In the late 1970s, after the Marine Mammal Protection Act of 1972, the hunting of killer whales in Iceland resumed, this time aiming to capture live animals for the entertainment industry.
 The first two killer whales captured went to Dolfinarium Harderwijk in the Netherlands.
 One of these animals was soon after transferred to SeaWorld.
-These captures continued until 1989 with the additional animals going to SeaWorld, Marineland Antibes, Marineland of Canada, Kamogawa Sea World, Ocean Park Hong Kong, and Conny-Land.
+These captures continued until 1989 with the additional animals going to several aquariums.

-Although commercial whaling does still take place in Icelandic waters today, dolphins are no longer hunted and whale watching is popular amongst tourists.